Table of Contents

 Evidence:

-Test strategy and CI verification gates
+CI verification gates

-The project uses Vitest for repeatable unit testing, with scripts wired into local and CI workflows.
+Lint, build, and test scripts are wired into local and CI workflows via package.json.
 The primary CI workflow runs npm ci, lint, build, and tests across supported Node.js release lines before changes are accepted.

 Evidence: